Frustrated when your baby doesn’t fall asleep on his own? Learn how to teach self soothing techniques for babies to sleep with these effective tips.

 You’re not stuck with sleep deprivation

-Because it’s hard to find joy when you feel sleep-deprived, frustrated, even resentful.
-My goal with this guide is to help you and your family get the sleep you need to enjoy parenthood the way you always imagined.
+It’s hard to find joy when you feel sleep-deprived, frustrated, even resentful.
+That’s why I wrote How to Teach Your Baby to Self Soothe, a guide to help you get the sleep you need to enjoy parenthood the way you always imagined.

-And if you’re reading this, I’m sure you can relate to many of the struggles I too faced with putting my baby to sleep.
+If you’re reading this, I’m sure you can relate to many of the struggles I faced with putting my baby to sleep.

-Rest assured that the optimal sleep solution is possible.
+Rest assured that life doesn’t have to be this way.
 As farfetched as it may seem, your baby can sleep through the night.

 In fact, I encourage you to make a “wish list” for your ideal sleep situation.
 Don’t edit things out as “unrealistic” or doubt whether it’s possible.
 Simply make a list of your ideal sleep situation, the way you’d love for your baby to fall asleep.